polarsource/polar/docs/docs/maintainers/issue-funding/index.md

 efforts.
 You can also easily reward contributors a share of the funding once the issue is completed.

 ![GitHub Issue with Polar Badge](../../assets/maintainers/issue-funding/gh-badged-dark.jpg#only-dark)
 ![GitHub Issue with Polar Badge](../../assets/maintainers/issue-funding/gh-badged-light.jpg#only-light)

+*Checkout an example on a GitHub issue: [SerenityOS/serenity#22179](https://github.com/SerenityOS/serenity/issues/22179)*

 ## Features
 Polar is designed for maintainers, not bounty hunters.
 You remain in complete